philcryer/fak3r.com/README.md

 ## Summary

-This repository contains the source code for fak3r.com, which has been my blog since 2005, and it's currently built by [Hugo](http://gohugo.io/).
+This repository contains the source code for fak3r.com, which has been my blog since 2005, and it's currently built by [Hugo](http://gohugo.io/), and hosted on [Netlify](https://www.netlify.com/).

 ## Contents